sbuse/ts_forecasting/README.md

-# Time Series Forcasting Collection
+# Time Series Forecasting Collection
 This repo will serves as the place where i keep a bunch of notebooks related to time series forcasting.

 ## Used Packages